MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/holdingstate.md

 A single contact has been detected and a time threshold is crossed without the contact being lifted, another contact detected, or another gesture started.

 > [!NOTE]
-> The press and hold time threshold can be set in the **Hardware and Sound** control panel.
+> The press and hold time threshold can be set from the **Hardware and Sound** control panel.

 ### -field Completed: 1